AdityaAryaDwi/password-manager/README.md

 # password-manager
-A simple password generator and manager for your respective websites Made using tkinter module which will manage or generate password and save it into a file with related data
+A simple GUI password generator and manager for your respective websites Created using tkinter module which will manage or generate password and save it into a file with related data